Current RI Job Postings

 This is a demanding full-time job requiring 37.5 hours per week.
 Extra time in the evenings or weekends may be required to complete tasks, participate in events and/or fulfill training/licensing requirements.
 On-the-job training in existing office procedures and Leede Jones Gable Ltd. systems will be provided on site.

 - Competitive salary based on experience and qualifications

 - Generous benefits package after satisfactory completion of three-month probation period Potential for bonus

 - Access to Leede Jones Gable Ltd. share purchase plan

 734 Goldstream Ave

 The RIA job board is offered as a benefit for RIA Members to advertise RI-industry job postings.
 Attract the best talent to your organization by posting jobs here and via the RIA Network listserv.
 The jobs posted must be within RIA member organizations.
 This member benefit does not extend to members’ clients.

-Please send RI-related job information to Dustyn Lanz, RIA Senior Director, Communications and Member Affairs: [email protected].
+Please send RI-related job information to Nick Buccheri, Communications Manager: [email protected].